 Many projects are underway around the world to extend the knowledge and infrastructure around fuel cells and hydrogen.
 Countries, such as China, Korea, Japan, the United States, Canada, the United Kingdom, France, Denmark, Norway, Germany and the Netherlands, are pushing the trend hard and in 2018, 25 European countries signed a declaration on a joint investment in hydrogen and fuel cell technology.

-Now, Sweden has decided to develop a roadmap for hydrogen and fuel cells.
+A roadmap for hydrogen and fuel cells is under developement in Sweden.
 Fossilfritt Sverige has been commissioned by the government to provide directives on how to become independent of fossil fuels, solve the energy issue and the climate challenge.

 When wise people from all over the world in industry, academia and the public sector interact exciting things happen.
 Sandviken is such a place in the field of fossil free and climate neutral energy.